 Similarly, investors can measure the valuation of each stock they invest in.

-The Price to Earnings ratio gives you an insight into how much the stock market participants are willing to pay for the stock for every Rs 1 profit generated by the company.
+The Price-earnings ratio gives you an insight into how much the stock market participants are willing to pay for the stock for every ₹1 profit generated by the company.

-EPS can be easily calculated by dividing the net profit of a firm by the total number of shares.
-Tata Steel's P/E stands at 21.5, meaning that for every Rs 1 profit generated by the company, investors are ready to pay Rs 21.5.
+To calculate EPS, we divide the net profit of a firm by the total number of its shares.
+Tata Steel's P/E stands at 14.57, meaning that for every ₹1 profit generated by the company, investors are ready to pay ₹14.57.

-Compared to peer companies, Tata Steel is slightly overvalued.
-Meanwhile, Jindal Steel is valued at a P/E of 8.6, making it a cheaper option.
+Tata Steel is slightly undervalued compared to peer companies.
+Meanwhile, JSW Steel is valued at a P/E of 39.89, making it a more expensive option.

 Every industry/sector has a different range of valuation.
-Thus, a standard P/E range cannot be defined for all stocks.
+Thus, we cannot define a standard P/E range for all stocks.
 Therefore, we must compare the valuation to its industry averages.

 We used Earnings Per Share (EPS) for calculating the P/E ratio.
-However, EPS can be influenced by factors such as a change in tax slabs, new accounting rules, one-time payments, etc. To overcome this, we can consider the total sales of a company to find its valuation.
+However, changes in tax slabs, new accounting rules, one-time payments, etc. can influence EPS.
+To overcome this, we can consider the total sales of a company to find its valuation.
 A low price-to-sales ratio (P/S) means that the company is relatively undervalued.

-Sales per share can be calculated by dividing a company's revenue from operations by the total number of shares.
-The P/S of Tata Steel stands at 1.06, which means that for every Rs 1 earned as revenue, the company's investors value it 1.06 times.
+To calculate Price-to-Sales ratio, we divide a company's revenue from operations by the total number of shares.
+The P/S of Tata Steel stands at 0.52, which means that for every ₹1 earned as revenue, the company's investors value it 0.52 times.